The New England Journal of Medicine June 21, 2018

 Medical Student

-What are the primary pathophysiological mechanisms by which the Mediterranean diet, specifically when supplemented with extra-virgin olive oil (EVOO) or nuts, reduces cardiovascular risk in high-risk individuals?
+What are the proposed physiological mechanisms by which the Mediterranean diet, specifically when supplemented with extra-virgin olive oil or mixed nuts, reduces cardiovascular risk compared to a standard low-fat diet?

 Key Response